Two central themes arose during the strategic planning process that illustrate the impact an Office of Teaching and Learning can have at NDSU.

 The second theme is the great potential OTL has moving forward.
 Again, OTL Strategic Planning Committee members and OTL staff indicated that the office has the capability to enhance the teaching and learning environment at NDSU and through our K-12 outreach efforts.

-In its second year of existence, the NDSU Office of Teaching and Learning completed its first strategic plan that will guide the organization through the next five years by focusing our efforts on OTL’s mission and vision, thereby assisting the university in achieving its strategic goals.
+In its second year of existence, the NDSU Office of Teaching and Learning completed its first strategic plan that has guided the organization thus far by focusing efforts on OTL’s mission and vision, thereby assisting the university in achieving its strategic goals.

 Highlights from the OTL Strategic Plan are below.
 View the full plan here.